-- There will be 16,192,136 publicly held common units outstanding representing an aggregate 56.2% limited partner interest; - Sunoco, through its ownership of our general partner, will own 6,371,915 common units and 5,691,819 subordinated units representing an aggregate 41.8% limited partner interest; and - Our general partner will continue to own a 2.0% general partner interest in us and all of the incentive distribution rights.
+- There will be 16,192,136 publicly held common units outstanding representing an aggregate 56.2% limited partner interest in the master partnership; - Sunoco, through its ownership of the master partnership's general partner, will own 6,371,915 common units and 5,691,819 subordinated units representing an aggregate 41.8% limited partner interest in the master partnership; and - the master partnership's general partner will continue to own a 2.0% general partner interest in the master partnership and all of the incentive distribution rights.

-The following chart depicts the organization and ownership of us and our subsidiaries after giving effect to this offering and the concurrent offering of senior notes by Sunoco Logistics Partners Operations L.P., but before any exercise of the underwriters' option to purchase additional common units.
-This offering of common units is not conditioned upon the consummation of Sunoco Logistics Partners Operations L.P.'s concurrent offering of senior notes.
+The following chart depicts the organization and ownership of us, our subsidiaries and the master partnership after giving effect to this offering and the master partnership's proposed concurrent offering of common units, but before any exercise of the underwriters' option to purchase additional common units of the master partnership.
+This offering of senior notes is not conditioned upon the consummation of the master partnership's proposed concurrent offering of common units.
+This prospectus supplement does not constitute an offer to sell, or a solicitation of an offer to buy, any of the common units offered by the master partnership.

-Percentage Interest
+Percentage

-Or moushin of Come on Logistics Doutness I. D.
+Ownership of Sunoco Logistics Partners Operations L.P.

+Sunoco Logistics Partners GP LLC General Partner Interest 0.01%

+Sunoco Logistics Partners L.P.
+Limited Partner Interest 99.99%

+Total 100.0%

 Ownership of Sunoco Logistics Partners L.P.

 Public Common Units 56.2%

 Sunoco Partners LLC Common Units 22.1%

 Sunoco Partners LLC Subordinated Units 19.7%

 Sunoco Partners LLC General Partner Interest 2.0%

 Total 100.0%